Skip to main content

 Educational Interests

 Dr. Vogt is strongly committed to advancing scholarly education during clinical training programs.
-He has helped develop the curriculum and continues to co-direct the novel Anesthesiology Professional Practice rotation for our PGY1 residents.
+He has helped develop the curriculum and continues to direct the novel Anesthesiology Professional Practice rotation for our PGY1 residents.
 Additionally, he directs the Pittsburgh ANesTHEsiology Research (PANTHER) track for training future physician scientists.
 He is committed to the mentorship of diverse graduate and medical trainees at all levels and supports faculty colleagues interested in advancement in academic medicine.

 Research Grants